infinigames/coding-standard/README.md

 ###### 6.1.3 naming identifiers

 We use traditional C-Style function declarations and only put return type after declaration when necessary.
 When identifiers are too long, put them on next line and add an indentation on the start of the new line.
-Whatever, see the ex.:
+Whatever, see the xmpl.:

 ```cpp